 WARNING: Individuals who have not been involved in regular physical activity are at an elevated risk for cardiovascular complications during exertion.
 They should not begin training for a work capacity test until they have participated in a gradual transition from inactivity to regular physical activity.
 Previously sedentary individuals should engage in 4 or more weeks of moderate activity (walking 30 to 60 minutes, 3 to 5 days per week) before they begin more vigorous training for a test or the job.

-The NWCG training curriculum is developed and supported in such a way that makes putting on a class relatively easy.
-To ensure the course will be recognized as an NWCG certified course it is essential that all cooperators work with the SDWF Training Officer.
+SDWF adheres strictly to the NWCG training curriculum laid out in the Field Manager's Course Guide (PMS 901-1).
+Any course not adhering to these standards will be considered null and void, with students having to retake the course for credit.
+With that these course are developed and supported in such a way that makes putting on a class relatively easy.
+To ensure the course will be recognized as an NWCG certified course it is essential that all cooperators work with the SDWF Training and Aviation Program Manager.

 An organization desiring to put on a course should first determine whether there really is a need for the course.
 If your organization does not have a training plan tied to individual development goals, now would be a good time to start one.
 This will answer many of your questions regarding who needs training and when they need the training.